-Woodpeckers are fantastic birds to have in the backyard, and with many species to enjoy, learning how to attract woodpeckers can reward backyard birders with a wide variety of these unique visitors.
+Woodpeckers are fantastic birds to have in the yard, and with many species to enjoy, learning how to attract woodpeckers can reward backyard birders with a wide variety of these unique visitors.

 Why We Love Woodpeckers

-Woodpeckers are attractive, unusual birds with bright colors, bold markings and vibrant personalities.
+Woodpeckers are attractive, unusual birds with bright colors, bold markings, and vibrant personalities.
 Because they typically stay in the same range year-round, attracting woodpeckers can ensure a backyard flock in every season.
-This gives backyard birders the opportunity to learn about these birds in detail and come to appreciate their individuality and sometimes quirky personalities.
-Furthermore, woodpeckers eat copious amounts of insects, which can make them very welcome visitors for gardeners.
+This gives birders the opportunity to learn about these birds in detail and come to appreciate their individuality and sometimes quirky personalities.
+Furthermore, woodpeckers eat copious amounts of insects, including ants and beetles, which can make them very welcome visitors for gardeners.

 There are many types of woodpeckers that can readily become backyard birds depending on how attractive different yards are within their ranges.
-The most popular woodpecker species that can be attracted to backyards include:
+The most popular woodpecker species that can be attracted to yards and gardens include: